Hay-on-Wye

 Book Stores

-Some of my favourite book stores in Hay:
+Though the shops come and go, here are some of my favourite book stores in Hay:

 • Addyman Books (39 Lion St, Hay-on-Wye, Hereford HR3 5AA) is one of my favourite with it's numerous small rooms piled high with books…often on the floor.
 A great source of unusual, used books.